What is National Boss’s Day?

 Patricia Bays Haroski created National Boss’s Day in honor of her boss, who also happened to be her father

 Is Boss's grammatically correct?

 “Boss’s” is grammatically correct when using the possessive noun.
 “Bosses” is the plural form of the noun.

 National Boss's Day Activities

 Chip in to make their days great

-Send your boss a heartfelt message and turn that cheesy card into a true keepsake.
-If you’re feeling fancy, you can write an old-fashioned letter thanking her for the inspiration and dedication she’s shown to you.
-Or, you can keep your boss-love on the downlow and write an email.
-Either way, she’ll appreciate you appreciating her.
+Send your boss a heartfelt email telling them how much you appreciate them.
+If you’re feeling fancy, you can write an old-fashioned letter thanking them for the inspiration and dedication they've shown to you.
+Either way, they'll appreciate you appreciating them.

 Help out on the job

 Unless you know your boss’s tastes in books or flowers, try an intangible gesture.
 Ask them what step you could take to make their job easier.
 The reply might be something as simple as showing up on time or making sure the printer paper gets refilled—but it could also be a chance to grow as a professional and take point on a daily report or a quarterly goal.
 Either way, the offer to go above and beyond will doubtless be appreciated.